 Prolonged diarrhea and fatigue

-Acute and Chronic diarrhea
+Acute and Chronic Diarrhea Causes

 Diarrhea is a common form of digestive complaints or infections.
 It causes frequent and excessive bowel discharge in the form of abnormally watery stools and stomach pain.